IgorSoupDev/TTF2Atlas/INSTALL.md

 If you are using MinGW, you can install the dependencies by using the command `python3 -m pip install -r requirements.txt`.
 If not, use `py -3 -m pip install -r requirements.txt`.

 ### Linux/MacOS:
-Use the following command: `py -3 -m pip install -r requirements.txt`.
+Use the following command: `python3 -m pip install -r requirements.txt`.

 # Executing the script
 - Download the repository and save it in a directory of your choice.